 - Elimination of the ACA subsidy cliff.

-You might be able to take further advantage of these changes by possibly switching to a better plan, as a special enrollment period for the ACA has already started and was extended through August 15 for most states.
+You might be able to take further advantage of these changes by possibly switching to a better plan, as a special enrollment period for the ACA was created and extended through August 15 (2021) for most states.
 If you haven’t enrolled in an ACA plan, but are eligible, check out my ACA enrollment guide for more info.

 Also, the cost of COBRA premiums are covered through September for those who have lost their job.